geodesyMUC/ma2020-dgfi-dw/README.md

 ## Folders
 * *data_psd* : Data input for main
-	- XYZ: Data input for main, XYZ coordinates
+	- XYZ: Data input for main, XYZ coordinates (Files already provided for existing data.
+If new data is to be processed, the preprocessing script needs to be run with the new data as Input)
-	- ENU: Data input for main, ENU coordinates
+	- ENU: Data input for main, ENU coordinates (Files already provided for existing data.
+If new data is to be processed, the preprocessing script needs to be run with the new data as Input)
-	- XYZ_plots: Raw data plots
+	- XYZ_plots: Raw data plots (Plots already provided for existing data)
-	- ENU_plots: Raw data plots
+	- ENU_plots: Raw data plots (Plots already provided for existing data)
 * *data_sirgasStationsENU* : SIRGAS stations data input for main, might need rework
 * *data_template* : Test data input for main
 * *myfunctions* : Functions used by main